-For twelve years, Hay Festival has been engaged in a programme of managing and mitigating its environmental impact through Hay on Earth.
+For the last twelve years, Hay Festival has engaged in a programme of managing and mitigating its environmental impact through Hay on Earth.

-Hay-on-Earth programmes a sustainability-focused series of events throughout 11 days exploring current issues, new developments and technical advances.
-Hay Player ensures access to Hay-on-Earth debates and events throughout the year through audio and film.
+Hay on Earth programmes a sustainability-focused series of events throughout the 11 days of Hay Festival in Wales, exploring current issues, new developments and technical advances.
+Hay Player ensures access to Hay on Earth debates and events throughout the year on audio and film.

 Water standpipes are available across the site so that the audience can fill their own drinking bottles.

-This year Hay Festival is switching to reusable beer and wine ‘glasses’ and is the first Festival to trial a new, reusable, hot drink cup system.
-There will be a small charge at the bars and restaurants which will go towards the increased costs.
+Hay Festival has switched to reusable beer and wine ‘glasses’ and is the first festival to trial a new, reusable, hot drink cup system.
+There is a small charge at the bars and restaurants which goes towards the increased costs.
 Alternatively, bring your own cup and get a discount off your hot drinks at Coffee Cart outlets.

 Hay Festival continues to develop ideas and practice in sustainability and believes that debate increases awareness, and good practice increases change in the local communities, in business and in society.
 Hay Festival is actively looking for organisations, public bodies and individuals who can help us achieve these objectives.
 Please contact firstname.lastname@example.org.